oVirt/ovirt-site/source/feature/drools-planner-scheduler.html.md

 All rules in [situation costs](#costs_of_the_situation) should have a migration benefits counterpart, but this one should calculate the difference from an optimal state after the migration.

+#### Implementation details

+*   Time constraint - should be configurable
+*   The benefits/compensations should be calculated as negative cost

 ### Benefit to oVirt

 The new scheduler improves oVirt's default scheduler (~VdsSelector) and gives a better user experience by minimizing the number of migrations and optimizing resource utilization.